Instabug/Instabug-iOS/README.md

 - Drag the newly created Copy Files phase above Compile Sources phase

-- In the new Copy Files phase, select Frameworks for Destination drop down.
+- In the new Copy Files phase, select Frameworks from Destination dropdown.

 - Leave subpath blank.
 Let be default Copy only when installing.